isirode/peerjs-room/README.md

 # peerjs-room

-Disclaimer: Not affiliated with the original peerjs providerS.
+Disclaimer: Not affiliated with the original peerjs providers.

 This is a library based on PeerJS that allow to connect to a peerjs-server-room setup and to broadcast message to a room.